-- Program Length: Online programs can often be completed in less time than traditional on campus programs.
-Many schools offer self-paced learning that allow students to complete coursework at a quicker pace than classroom programs, which means they can complete their degrees and begin working in less time.
+- Program Length: Online programs can often be completed in less time than traditional on-campus programs.
+Many schools offer self-paced learning that allows students to complete coursework at a quicker pace than classroom programs, which means they can complete their degrees and begin working in less time.

 - Accessibility: Distance learning makes an MSN/MHA degree accessible to students who cannot commute a long distance to school or who can't afford the cost of campus housing and/or commuting.
 For students living in rural or remote locations, online courses open the door to a wider range of school options.

 The curriculum for a dual MSN/MHA program combines advanced practice nursing courses, such as advanced pathophysiology, health assessment and pharmacology, with healthcare leadership and administrative topics including accounting and financial management, human resources and legal issues.
 Depending on the format of the program (classroom, online or hybrid), students may complete their coursework on a full- or part-time basis.
 Clinical practice hours are also required as part of an MSN/MHA program.

 As an example of MSN/MHA coursework, the following is a list of classes included in St. Joseph College's online MSN/MHA program:

 - Nursing Informatics